S-Bahn: Electricity

-Comparable systems
+Systems by country

 Austria

 The oldest and largest S-Bahn system in Austria is the Vienna S-Bahn, which predominantly uses non exclusive rails tracks outside of Vienna.
 It was established in 1962, although it was usually referred to as Schnellbahn until 2005.
 The white "S" on a blue circle used as the logo is said to reflect the layout of the central railway line in Vienna.
 However, it has now been changed for a more stylized version that is used all through Austria, except Salzburg.
 The rolling stock was blue for a long time, reflecting the logo colour, but red is used uniformly for nearly all local traffic today.